rbalicki2/jsx_compiler/README.md

 (Note: we want parentheses and square brackets to have no special value inside of an html string... but that will probably not be possible, since macros must be balanced.)

+* v3

+Implement `match_self_closing_tag`, which returns tokens that become a string.
+It will eventually return tokens which compile into a DomElement.

+Add utility functions `match_punct` and `match_ident`.
+Note: the functions in the `match_group` module should've taken the same form as these, and maybe I will refactor them.